dubiacc/website/articles/en/fssp/index.md

 approach?
 Why not just try to reform the Church from the inside instead of risking a schism?

-# FSSP: Betraying the Faith for "full communion"
+# FSSP: Betraying the Faith for "communion"

 In traditional Catholic circles, it is often not understood that the "schism" between the Novus Ordo and the Latin Mass isn't just about the Mass; it's